 We are proud to announce the approval of our first program-specific criteria for cybersecurity at the baccalaureate level.
-Programs at the U.S. Air Force Academy, U.S. Naval Academy, Towson University of Maryland and Southeast Missouri State University have earned the distinction of ABET accreditation under the newly adopted criteria.
+Programs at the U.S. Air Force Academy, U.S. Naval Academy, Towson University and Southeast Missouri State University have earned the distinction of ABET accreditation under the newly adopted criteria.

 ABET accreditation provides assurance that a college or university program meets the quality standards of the profession for which that program prepares graduates.
 With more and more institutions developing undergraduate cybersecurity programs, the Computing Accreditation Commission (CAC) of ABET saw a need to establish cybersecurity as a formal academic discipline.
 Shared expectations of core knowledge, abilities and skills of program graduates will help institutions developing curricula, as well as employers hiring graduates.
 While the Curricular Guidelines for Post-Secondary Degree Programs in Cybersecurity (CSEC 2017) from the Joint Task Force of the Association of Computing Machinery (ACM), IEEE-Computer Society, AIS and International Federation for Information Processing describe different aspects of cybersecurity education, they do not define what constitutes an undergraduate cybersecurity program.